-The Unitarian Universalist Congregation of Frederick (UUCF) is a member of the Unitarian Universalist Association, which includes more than 1,000 congregations in the United States, Canada, and overseas.
-Unitarian Universalism is a liberal religion that believes in "deeds not creeds."
-It affirms the worth of every human being, the free and responsible search for truth and meaning, and the interdependent web of all existence.
+The Unitarian Universalist Congregation of Frederick (UUCF) is a member of the Unitarian Universalist Association, which includes more than 1,000 congregations in the United States, Canada, and around the world.
+Unitarian Universalism is a liberal religion that believes in "deeds not creeds" and that "We don't have to believe alike to love alike."

 - The inherent worth and dignity of every person;

 - Justice, equity and compassion in human relations;